wangjksjtu/multi-embedding-cws/README.md

 - CUDA 8.0+ (For GPU)
 - Python Libraries: numpy, cPickle, __pypinyin__

+## Citation
+If you find our work useful in your research, please consider citing:

+	@article{multi-embed2018,
+	  title={Multiple Character Embeddings for Chinese Word Segmentation}, author={Jingkang Wang and Jianing Zhou and Gongshen Liu}, journal={arXiv preprint arXiv:1808.04963},
+	  year={2018}
+	}

 ## Reproduce Results
 ### 1. Data Preparation
 #### Preprocessing

 ```
-python preprocess.py --rootDir \<ROOTDIR> --corpusAll Corpora/all.txt --resultFile pre_chars_for_w2v.txt
+python preprocess.py --rootDir <ROOTDIR> --corpusAll Corpora/all.txt --resultFile pre_chars_for_w2v.txt
 python getpinyin.py
 python getwubi.py
 ```

-    ROOTDIR is the absolute path of your corpus.
+__ROOTDIR__ is the absolute path of your corpus.
 In the data directory, it's the rootCorpora.
-Run *python preprocess.py -h* to see more details.
+Run `python preprocess.py -h` to see more details.

 #### Word2vec Training
 ```